Generic name: tirofiban [ tye-roe-FYE-ban ]

 How is tirofiban given?

-Tirofiban is injected into a vein through an IV.
+Tirofiban is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 While using tirofiban, you may need frequent blood tests.